cristovu/Independent-Project/README.md

 **Setup Instructions**

-1. Navigate to our github page (which you are already at because this README file is on the github page.
+1. Navigate to the CristoVU github page (which you are already at because this README file is on the github page.
 GOOD JOB!).
 2. Click the link above.
 3. Enjoy